 You’ll also need the V5C registration certificate of the original vehicle, evidence of Vehicle Type Approval where required, official receipts for the vehicle and parts, build plans and photographs of the car.

 There’s a slightly different process for an old or classic vehicle.
 A reconstructed classic is determined as built from genuine period components from more than one vehicle and all over 25 years old.
 And it has to be a true reflection of the marque.
 Meanwhile an old vehicle is one that hasn’t been taxed since 1983, and therefore might never have been registered with the DVLA.

 In both cases, you’ll need to apply for a V5 using the normal procedure.
 But also have the V765 form endorsed by a vehicle owners’ club for an old car, or a full written report and inspection for a reconstructed classic.

 In both cases, part of the process may enable you to list your car under an original or age-related registration number if possible.

 How to transfer or change ownership of a car using a V5C

 Firstly, if you are the one selling or giving away the car, you need to make sure you are already the vehicle’s registered keeper.
-Remember, this is may not be the main driver of the vehicle, but it’s will usually whoever bought the car (as they tend to fill out the purchasing paperwork).
+Remember, this may not be the main driver of the vehicle, but it’s usually whoever bought the car (as they tend to fill out the purchasing paperwork).

 To transfer ownership, you need to fill out section 6 and 8 of the V5C form, fill out all the details and make sure to tick the box that asks if the vehicle is changing keeper.
 Once these parts of the V5 are filled out, you will need to send them to the DVLA at the Swansea address detailed earlier in this guide.